The Revengers' Comedies: World Premiere Reviews

 Ayckbourn Play Makes For Sweet Revenge (by Matt Wolf)

-The Revengers' Comedies, in its world premiere engagement through September 23 at his home theater in Scarborough, North Yorkshire, is a lacerating look at evil.
+"Plays with a moral stance often tend to preach, but that's because too few of them are written by Alan Ayckbourn.
+This playwright never opts for the conventional, and there's no reason why, seen anew as an ethicist, he should start to do so now.
+His new play The Revengers' Comedies, in its world premiere engagement through September 23 at his home theater in Scarborough, North Yorkshire, is a lacerating look at evil.
 It scores repeated points about the cruelties, small and large, by which many of us live.
 Yet, those expecting to be browbeaten will have to think again.
 While Mr. Ayckbourn has darkened his tone considerably over 30 years as Britain's busiest dramatist, he hasn't forgotten his abiding instinct: to entertain.

-How the Other Half Loves and the wicked social reversals of Absurd Person Singular, the trilogy of marriages on view in Bedroom Farce and the operatic hi-jinks that make up A Chorus of Disapproval.
+That entertainment, in recent years, has acquired admittedly more sombre hues, but pain has always been part of this dramatist's pleasure principle.
+It's there in the anguished silences of How the Other Half Loves and the wicked social reversals of Absurd Person Singular, the trilogy of marriages on view in Bedroom Farce and the operatic hi-jinks that make up A Chorus of Disapproval.
 So it's scant surprise that the opening minutes of The Revengers' Comedies are simultaneously shocking and hilarious.
 We've often seen human situations in which opposites attract, but rarely while both are attempting suicide by throwing themselves off a bridge.

 The scene is London's Albert Bridge in Chelsea, the characters a peculiar and provocative mix.
 Karen Knightly (Christine Kavanagh) is one of Britain's plummy voiced elite, a calculating blonde fuelled by anger at having been jilted by a lover.
 Henry Bell (Jon Strickland) is the archetypal Ayckbourn Everyman - a decent, middle-class chap who has suddenly lost his job with a multinational corporation.